 Sometimes you can use a regular mattress in an RV.
 It just needs to fit.

-The space available for the bed is the determining factor of whether or not a traditional residential mattress works.
+The space available for the bed is the determining factor of whether or not a traditional residential one works.

-Measure the existing mattress (also measure the actual bed platform itself) to know what size mattress you need.
+Measure the existing bed (also measure the actual bed platform itself) to know what size you need.